Meet the author: Jan Carson

 about the author

 Jan Carson lives in Belfast, where she has been running art workshops and publishing novels and short stories for the past ten years.
-The Fire Starters, her first novel to be published in French, was a finalist for the Femina and Médicis étrangers prizes.
+The Fire Starters, her first novel to be published in French, was a finalist for the Femina and Médicis étrangers prizes and won the EU Literary Prize for Literature.
 The Raptures, inspired by her childhood in a Protestant family in Northern Ireland, also drew a lot of attention.
 In September 2024 she published Quickly, While They Still Have Horses.

 about the moderator